AP-Hunt/Nap/readme.md

 )
 ```

-A resource definition as above would build relevant URLs.
-A team with id 3 in organisation with id 1 would be accessible through the following URL, given the above configuration
+A resource definition as above would build the following urls

-    /organisation/1/team/3
+    /organisation/
+    /organisation/<id>
+    /organisation/<id>/teams/
+    /organisation/<id>/teams/<id>
+    /organisation/<id>/teams/<id>/people/

+Each of these urls would be routed to the applicable controller (`OrganisationController` in the case of `/organisation/` for example)
+and the correct method, based on the HTTP verb and number of parameters.